 ADT Applicant Process

 Complete and submit your Cal State Apply application online during the CSU Priority Application Period October 1 – November 30.

 Send your Official transcript/s from all institutions attended with fall course grades posted and spring term courses listed as in-progress by February 15.

 Work with your Community College counselor to update your status on the ADT eVerify portal with your ADT degree status.

 Petition/apply for graduation at your community college.

-Once you have been admitted to CSUSB submit your Enrollment Confirmation Deposit.
+Once you have been admitted to CSUSB accept your admission offer and pay the Enrollment Confirmation Deposit.